-To compare these measures to our estimates, we look at the contribution of the 31 newly opened parks in our sample (the treated parks in the park opening regressions).
-Based on the Park Service's figures, for 2017, the contribution of the average park in this group is 273 jobs (with a range of [1,1723] across the 31 parks) and \$25.6 million in economic output (with a range of [0.155, 164.9] million) at current prices.15 For the same year and the same set of parks, our point estimate for β_0 implies 2823 new jobs and an extra \$424.3 million in local income for all counties overlapping with the average park.16 By computing economic impacts relative to a counterfactual without parks, we obtain considerably larger estimates.17
+The preceding discussion implies that the Park Service's economic contribution figures could be lower or higher than the parks' causal effect on the economy.
+To get a sense of the difference, we compare their figures to our estimated causal effects of the extensive margin treatment (the opening of a new park).
+We consider the 31 newly opened parks in our sample, i.e., the treated parks in the park opening regressions.
+Based on the Park Service's figures, for 2017, the contribution of the average park in this group is 273 jobs (with a range of [1, 1723] across the 31 parks) and \$25.6 million in economic output (with a range of [0.155, 164.9] million) at current prices.18 For the same year and the same set of parks, our point estimate for β_0 implies 2,823 new jobs and an extra \$424.3 million in local income for all counties overlapping with the average park.19 Using reports from different years yields similar results - for example, in 2013 the Park Service's figure imply a contribution of 380 jobs and \$24 million in income, while our estimates imply 2,621 new jobs and \$379.6 million in extra income.